csiro-data-school/python/_episodes/02-python-values-types.md

 questions:
 - "What are the basic single-valued data types in Python?"
 - "What are variables?"
-- "What is one way to store a list of values?"
+- "What is one way to store a group of values?"

 objectives:
 - "Explain key differences between integers and floating point numbers."
 - "Explain key differences between numbers and character strings."
 - "Use built-in functions to convert between integers, floating point numbers, and strings."
-- "Learn about Python's single-valued data types."
+- "Explain what a boolean expression is"
-- "Learn about variables, how to name them and how to assign values to them."
+- "Explain how to group items into a list"
-- "Learn the basics about Python lists."
+- "Explain when a NoneType object would occur"

 keypoints:
 - "Variables are descriptive words that represent objects"
 - "Values are the actual numbers or objects stored in memory"